COMP1511 26T1 Lab Exam

 Testing

-exam_q1.c also contains a simple main function which allows you to test your unique_sum function.
+exam_q1.c also contains a simple main function which allows you to test your print_from_target function.
+This function will not be marked.

-Your unique_sum function will be called directly in marking.
-The main function is only to let you test your unique_sum function.
+Your print_from_target function will be called directly in marking.

-• unique_sum should not modify the array it is provided.
+• Your print_from_target function should not modify the array.

 You can re-fetch the starter code for this question here